Coconut flour vs. almond flour—which one is better?

 13. What is almond flour best used for?

 Almond flour is versatile and can be used for most desserts and bakes.
-Because of its slightly nutty flavor and airy texture, it’s commonly used for bread, french pastries like macaroons, and light cakes.
+Because of its slightly nutty flavor and airy texture, it’s commonly used for bread, French pastries like macaroons, and light cakes.

-Almond flour also is great for savory bakes like naan bread or tortillas.
+Almond flour is also great for savory bakes like naan bread or tortillas.
 Almond meal is an excellent substitute for breadcrumbs to bulk out meatballs and crust pork or fish dishes.

 14. Will coconut flour and almond flour rise?